ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    This document clarifies that when a name server generates a referral response, it MUST include all available in-domain glue records in the additional section.
-If all in-domain glue records do not fit in a UDP response, the name server MUST set TC=1.
+If all in-domain glue records do not fit in a response over UDP transport, the name server MUST set TC=1.

-3.2.
-Sibling Referral Glue

-   This document clarifies that when a name server generates a referral response, it MUST [SHOULD] include available sibling glue records in the additional section.
-If all sibling glue records do not fit in a UDP response, the name server MUST [is NOT REQUIRED to] set TC=1.